codahale/lockstitch-go/design.md

   modified.

 Labels are used for all Lockstitch operations (except `Init`) to provide domain separation of inputs and outputs.
-This ensures that semantically distinct values with identical encodings (e.g. public keys or ECDH shared secrets) result in distinctly encoded operations so long as the labels are distinct.
-Labels should be human-readable values which communicate the source of the input or the intended use of the output. `server-p256-public-key` is a good label;
+This ensures that semantically distinct values with identical encodings (e.g., public keys or ECDH shared secrets) result in distinctly encoded operations so long as the labels are distinct.
+Labels should be human-readable values that communicate the source of the input or the intended use of the output.
+The label `server-p256-public-key` is good;
 `step-3a` is a bad label.

 ### `Init`